homebrew-ppc64le/homebrew-portable-ruby/README.md

 ## How do I install these formulae

-Just `brew install homebrew/portable-ruby/<formula>`.
+Just `brew install homebrew-ppc64le/portable-ruby/<formula>`.

 ## How do I build packages for these formulae

-### macOS

-Run `brew portable-package ruby` inside an OS X 10.9 VM (so it is compatible with all working Homebrew macOS versions).

-### Linux

 Build a Docker image for your architecture by running one of the following commands.

-- `docker build -f Dockerfile --platform linux/amd64 --build-arg img=debian/eol:wheezy -t homebrew-portable .`
-- `docker build -f Dockerfile --platform linux/arm/v6 --build-arg img=resin/rpi-raspbian:wheezy -t homebrew-portable .`
-- `docker build -f Dockerfile --platform linux/arm64/v8 --build-arg img=debian/eol:jessie -t homebrew-portable .`
+- `docker build -f Dockerfile-ppc64le --platform linux/ppc64le --build-arg img=debian:buster -t homebrew-portable .`

 Build the `portable-ruby` package using that Docker image.